The Xometry app works best with JavaScript enabled!

 The advantages of using polymers in 3D printing are listed below:

-1. Natural polymers like gelatin and alginate can be used to 3D print cell-loading hydrogels for human tissue and organ formation.
+1. Natural polymers like gelatin and alginate can be used in bioprinting to create hydrogels for cell culture and tissue engineering.

-2. Natural polymers are used as fillers in plastic 3D-printing filaments to reduce adverse environmental impact and improve biocompatibility.
+2. Natural polymers can be blended with plastics in 3D printing filaments to reduce environmental impact and improve biocompatibility.

 What Are the Advantages of Using Plastic in 3D Printing?